An improvement on the base-change theorem and the functor $f^!$: An improved flat base-change theorem

+It remains to prove assertion (iii) above.
+The object $C''$ is assumed compact in $\Dqc(X)$, and \cite[Lemma~4.4(1)]{Hall-Rydh13} tells us that $C''$ is perfect.
+Since $g$ is quasi-proper the object $g_*C''\in\Dqc(Z)$ is pseudo-coherent.
+This makes $g_*C=g_*(C''\oo g^*\wt C)\cong g_*C''\oo\wt C$ the tensor product of a pseudocoherent object and a compact object.
+We're in the situation of Lemma~\ref{L4.5}.
+If $E\in\Dqcpl(Z)$ then (iii) follows immediately from Lemma~\ref{L4.5}(ii).
+We have to prove that, under the hypotheses of case (i) of our current Lemma, we may apply Lemma~\ref{L4.5}(i) to the object $C'=g_*C=g_*C''\oo\wt C\in\Dqc(Z)$ and the map $v:Y\la Z$.
+We know that $C''$ is compact in $\Dqc(X)$, hence perfect.
+Therefore $u^*C''\in\Dqc(W)$ is perfect.
+We also know that $g_*C''$ is pseudo-coherent, thus so is $v^*g_*C''\cong f_*u^*C''$.
+We apply Corollary~\ref{C4.5.-100}(i) to the morphism $f:W\la Y$ and the perfect complex $u^*C''\in\Dqc(X)$---by hypothesis $f$ is of finite Tor-dimension and, being the pullback of $g$, it is concentrated and pseudo-coherent.
+The conclusion is that $v^*g_*C''\cong f_*u^*C''$ is perfect, and hence $v$ takes $Y$ to the set of points $V\subset Z$ where $g_*C''$ is perfect.
+Lemma~\ref{L4.5}(i) applies. \eprf

-\rmk{R4.105} Case (ii) of Lemma~\ref{L4.7} is classical and due to Hartshorne~\cite{Hartshorne66} and Verdier~\cite{Verdier68}, and the classical literature on Grothendieck duality used the result to develop the theory in the category $\Dqcpl$.
+\rmk{R4.105} For noetherian schemes case (ii) of Lemma~\ref{L4.7} is classical and due to Hartshorne~\cite{Hartshorne66} and Verdier~\cite{Verdier68}.
+In fact one of the two classical approaches to Grothendieck duality used Lemma~\ref{L4.7}(ii) as the cornerstone on which the theory is built---in the category $\Dqcpl$, of course.
 In \cite[Example~6.5]{Neeman96} we observed that the base-change map need not be an isomorphism on unbounded objects.
-The main thrust of this article is Lemma~\ref{L4.7}(i), implying that everything works fine in the unbounded derived category if one is just a little careful with composites.
+The main new tool of this article is Lemma~\ref{L4.7}(i), and the rest of the article shows how to deduce from this little lemma that everything works fine in the larger category $\Dqc$, as long as one is just a little careful with composites.

-It is nevertheless amusing to observe that the proof that works for (i) also gives (ii) as a very easy variant. \ermk
+There is a modern treatment of Lemma~\ref{L4.7}(ii) in Lipman~\cite[Section 4.6]{Lipman09}, quite similar to the one above.
+What is really new and different in this paper is that the crucial Lemma~\ref{L4.5} has a version (i), leading to Lemma~\ref{L4.7}(i).
+The reader will note that the proof of Lemma~\ref{L4.5}(i) is rather subtler than that of the easy, classical Lemma~\ref{L4.5}(ii). \ermk